Henri Quentin

-Dom Henri Quentin (7 October 1872, Saint-Thierry - 4 February 1935, Rome) was a French Benedictine monk.
+Dom Henri Quentin (7 October 1872, Saint-Thierry - 4 February 1935, Rome) was a French Benedictine abbot.
 A philologist specializing in biblical texts and martyrologies, he was the creator of an original method of textual criticism (sometimes called the neo-Lachmannian method).
 He pioneered techniques to compare texts and produce trees of relationships between version and editions in order to study their origins and variations.

 Life

 After studying theology at the seminary of Rheims, he joined in 1892 Maredsous Abbey and in 1897 Solesmes Abbey.
 He was ordained priest in 1902.
 In 1907, he was called to Rome to direct the work of the Pontifical Commission for the Revision of the Vulgate, newly created by Pope Pius X and entrusted to the Order of St Benedict.
 It was during this time that he was faced with a wide range of versions of texts with differences.
 This forced him to explore the editions systematically using quantitative approaches.
 In March 1914, he was appointed consultant to the liturgical section of the Sacred Congregation of Rites.
 The Commission for the Revision of the Vulgate was transformed in 1933 into the Pontifical Abbey of St Jerome-in-the-City, where he became the first abbot.